Khulikaroj/Project-2/README.md

 ### Contributors:
 Phara Dorisca (https://github.com/pdorisca), Khulika Rojanakanoksak (https://github.com/Khulikaroj), Femi Aina (https://github.com/Femi-tech) ,Ogo Nwanyanwu (https://github.com/Ogo1024)

-In this project, we try to build a trading Bot which rely trading decicion on a Machine Learning.
-Machine Learning of trading strategy and timing use 3 main types of features we beleive being important for stock investment which are Fundamental, Technical, and Sentiment.
-In each component, we build buy/sell signals based on the represent indicators.
-Benefit from having a Bot trading DJ 30 is to reduce emotion from determining strategy and faster decision making.
+For this project, our goal was to build a robo-trading agent that executed trading decicions and tactical entries from a Machine Learning derived strategy.
+Our data collection and cleaning focused on 3 main data types (Fundamental, Technical, and Sentiment) to produce feature inputs we believe are relevant for stock investment.
+In each component, we pre-processed the data to produce buy/sell signals based on the represent indicators, utilzing the resultant outputs to train our ML model to generate trading decisions (Fundamental, Technical) and tactical entries (Sentiment).
+The robo-trading agent elevated our ability to trade all components of DJ 30 efficiently, by eliminating emotion from determining strategy and implementing a faster decision making process.

 DJ 30 are AXP, AMGN, AAPL, BA, CAT, CSCO, CVX, GS, HD, HON, IBM, INTC, JNJ, KO, JPM, MCD, MMM, MRK, MSFT, NKE, PG, TRV, UNH, CRM, VZ, V, WBA, WMT, DIS, DOW